• Skip to primary navigation

 Mukesh Ambani.
 Image source wikipedia

-Few months ago I heard about Reliance Jio’s broadband vision.
-Reliance wants to launch its broadband services in India’s 100 largest metros/cities and are targeting to get 100 million subscribers in the first 100 days.
+A few months ago, I heard about Reliance Jio’s broadband vision.
+Reliance wants to launch its broadband services in India’s 100 largest metros/cities and is targeting to get 100 million subscribers in the first 100 days.
 100-100-100 is their mantra.

 Mukesh Ambani wants India ranked amongst the top 10 countries on net penetration (from the current pathetic #142).